 Earthjustice is the premier nonprofit environmental law organization.
+We take on the biggest, most precedent-setting cases across the country.
 We wield the power of law and the strength of partnership to protect people’s health; to preserve magnificent places and wildlife; to advance clean energy; and to combat climate change.
-We partner with thousands of groups, supporters, individuals and communities to engage the critical environmental issues of our time and bring about positive change.
-We are guided by a passionate, ambitious vision for the future for people and our planet: until justice stands for all, we will never rest.
+We partner with thousands of groups, individuals, and communities to engage the critical environmental issues of our time and bring about positive change.
 We are here because the earth needs a good lawyer.

 Founded in 1971, Earthjustice has a distinguished track record of achieving significant, lasting environmental protections.
 We achieve this by hiring people who share a passion for justice and a healthy environment.
-Our headquarters are in San Francisco with offices in Anchorage, Chicago, Juneau, Los Angeles, Tallahassee, Honolulu, New York, Philadelphia, Denver, Seattle, Bozeman, and Washington, DC.
-While each of our offices work with local communities, the Community Partnerships Program consists of seven attorneys located in New York, DC, and Los Angeles.
+Our headquarters are in San Francisco with offices in Anchorage, Bozeman, Chicago, Denver, Honolulu, Houston, Juneau, Los Angeles, Miami, New Orleans, New York, Seattle, Tallahassee and Washington, D.C.

-The Associate Attorney position is a three-year position, with potential for extension.
-The Associate Attorney program is designed to help attorneys who are in the early stages of their careers to develop into thoughtful, professional, and effective advocates skilled in the various phases of public interest litigation.
-As Associate Attorneys gain experience, they gradually take on more independent responsibility for their cases, but work throughout their tenure under the supervision of a Senior Attorney or Managing Attorney.
+The Associate Attorney position is a three-year position with the opportunity for extension.
+Earthjustice’s Associate Attorney program is designed to help attorneys who are in the early stages of their careers develop into thoughtful, professional, and effective advocates skilled in the various phases of public interest litigation.
+As Associate Attorneys gain experience, they gradually take on more independent responsibility for their cases but work throughout their tenure under the supervision of Senior Attorneys, the Deputy Managing Attorney, and the Managing Attorney.
 Many Associates have gone on to other positions within Earthjustice and with other public interest organizations.

-- Participate in cultivating relationships with new clients, allies, and coalition partners;
+- Participating in cultivating relationships with new clients, allies, and coalition partners.

-- Integrate communications and legislative advocacy into litigation and other legal strategies; and
+- Integrate communications and legislative advocacy into litigation and other legal strategies.

 - Support efforts to ensure a diverse, equitable, and inclusive work culture that encourages and celebrates differences.

-- Admitted to, or eligible for admission to, the California Bar for the Los Angeles position, and the New York Bar and New Jersey Bar for the New York position;
+- Admitted to, or eligible for admission to, the New York Bar and New Jersey Bar

-- Strong and demonstrated initiative, good judgment, creativity, and work ethic;
+- Strong and demonstrated work ethic, good judgment, initiative, and creativity

 - Legal or non-legal experience supporting communities working to overcome injustice is a plus;

-- Demonstrated awareness and sensitivity to the needs and concerns of individuals from diverse cultures, backgrounds, and orientations; and
+- Demonstrated awareness and sensitivity to the needs and concerns of individuals from diverse cultures, backgrounds, and orientations

 Please reach out to firstname.lastname@example.org if you are having technical difficulties submitting your application.
 No phone calls, drop-ins, or hard copies.

-Earthjustice is driven by a passion for justice, partnership, and excellence.
+Earthjustice is driven by a passion for justice, partnership and excellence.
 Our core values lead us to seek a broad range of perspectives and backgrounds to achieve our mission and to maintain an inclusive environment where all staff are valued and respected.
-As an equal opportunity employer, we are committed to employment practices that ensure that employees and applicants for employment are provided with equal opportunities without regard to race, color, national origin, ancestry, sex, age, religion, physical or mental disability, medical condition, veteran status, marital status, pregnancy, sexual orientation, gender identity, gender expression, genetic information, or any other factor that is not related to the position.
+As an equal opportunity employer, we are committed to employment practices that ensure that employees and applicants for employment are given equal opportunities without regard to race, color, national origin, ancestry, sex, age, religion, physical or mental disability, medical condition, veteran status, marital status, pregnancy, sexual orientation, gender identity, gender expression, genetic information or any other factor that is not related to the position.

 For positions located within the City of Los Angeles: We will consider qualified applicants with criminal histories in a manner consistent with the Los Angeles Fair Chance Initiative for Hiring.